 ![]() |

 Libertad, Igualidad, Fraternidad?
 In May 1931, King Alfonso XIII fled Spain, and the Second Spanish Republic was declared.
 The game begins when the temporary Constituent Cortes meets to write a new, republican constitution.
 The game models the deliberations of the Spanish legislature as elected officials representing parties from across the political spectrum debate the direction of the new Spanish government.
 Topics include the role of the Catholic Church in society, national minorities, land reform, and the permissibility of political violence.
 Players will explore the ideologies and tactics of the several factions in the Republic including Socialists, Catholics, Liberals, Communists, and Fascists.
-This is a Level 2 game that is still under development but has been approved by the Reacting Editorial Board (REB) for inclusion in the Library and for use at the Summer Institute.
+This is a Level 2 game that is still under development but has been approved by the Reacting Editorial Board (REB) for inclusion in the library and for use at the Summer Institute.
 A detailed explanation of the editorial process and game levels can be found on our REB Page. |

 Details